bmizerany/doozerd/doc/cluster.md

 Add the third slave:

     $ doozerd -l 127.0.0.3:8064 -a 127.0.0.1:8046

 Pro Tip:  Once the initial CAL is booted.
 Slaves can connect at anytime, meaning you can launch them in parallel.

-## Adding CAL slots
+**Adding CAL slots**

 We need to use a Doozer client to add CAL slots.
-For this example we will use the `doozer` command.
+For this example we will use the `doozer` command line client.

 Create two empty files under `/ctl/cal`.